 In 1925 WBAP really went the distance: To reach even farther, a huge antenna was hung like a clothesline from the top of the Star-Telegram Building to the top of the unfinished Fort Worth Club Building.
 By 1925 the newspaper was devoting an entire page to the world of radio.
+The two domes in the lower left were atop First Methodist Church.
 (Notice in the left column that the Ku Klux Klan had applied for a license to broadcast.)

 After its remarkable first year in 1922 WBAP, of course, would go on to have a long career as a country music powerhouse, and its trademark cowbell would clang on with deejay Bill Mack.
 WBAP is now news/talk format.